guilhemmarchand/nmon-logger/vagrant-ansible-demo-syslog-ng/README.md

 Decide if you want to run Ubuntu boxes, or CentOS boxes:

 - Ubuntu --> Ubuntu boxes is the default choice, you have nothing to do
+- Debian --> Edit the VagrantFile, comment out the secondary "machine.vm.box" and comment the current line
 - CentOS --> Edit the VagrantFile, comment out the secondary "machine.vm.box" and comment the current line

 ### Start the Vagrant magic !